tayapro/twizy/README.md

 This layer provides reusable components and utilities that support the screens and the main application logic.
 Components in this layer handle specific tasks, such as displaying centered text (`centered_text.py`), managing the champions leaderboard (`champions.py`), rendering menus (`menu.py`), and calculating scores (`score.py`).
 By abstracting these functionalities into separate components, the app encourages code reuse and simplifies the development of new features or screens.
 This modular approach also makes the app easier to maintain and extend, as common functionalities are centralized and can be updated independently of the screens that use them.

 > [!NOTE]
 > There are no horizontal dependencies at this levels.
-The screen py files depend only on components py files.
+The screen py files depend only on config and libraries py files.

 **LIBRARIES**